West Fraser Timber (NYSE:WFG) Stock Price Up 7.5%

-WFG has been the subject of a number of research reports.
-TheStreet upgraded shares of West Fraser Timber from a “d+” rating to a “c” rating in a research note on Friday, October 27th.
-Raymond James lowered their target price on West Fraser Timber from $125.00 to $110.00 and set a “strong-buy” rating on the stock in a report on Friday, October 20th.
-Credit Suisse Group boosted their price target on West Fraser Timber from $106.50 to $109.00 and gave the company an “outperform” rating in a research note on Wednesday, August 23rd.
-Royal Bank of Canada lowered their price objective on shares of West Fraser Timber from $95.00 to $90.00 and set an “outperform” rating on the stock in a research note on Tuesday.
-Finally, CSFB boosted their target price on shares of West Fraser Timber from $106.50 to $108.50 and gave the company an “outperform” rating in a research report on Wednesday, August 23rd.
-Four equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat, West Fraser Timber has a consensus rating of “Buy” and an average target price of $105.50.
+A number of research analysts recently issued reports on WFG shares.
+Raymond James cut their price objective on West Fraser Timber from $125.00 to $110.00 and set a “strong-buy” rating for the company in a research note on Friday, October 20th.
+TheStreet raised shares of West Fraser Timber from a “d+” rating to a “c” rating in a research note on Friday, October 27th.
+Royal Bank of Canada decreased their price objective on shares of West Fraser Timber from $95.00 to $90.00 and set an “outperform” rating on the stock in a research report on Tuesday.
+Credit Suisse Group upped their target price on shares of West Fraser Timber from $106.50 to $109.00 and gave the stock an “outperform” rating in a report on Wednesday, August 23rd.
+Finally, CSFB raised their price target on West Fraser Timber from $106.50 to $108.50 and gave the company an “outperform” rating in a report on Wednesday, August 23rd.
+Four analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $105.50.

 West Fraser Timber Stock Performance

-West Fraser Timber (NYSE:WFG – Get Free Report) last released its earnings results on Wednesday, October 25th.
-The company reported $1.81 EPS for the quarter, topping analysts’ consensus estimates of $0.90 by $0.91.
-The company had revenue of $1.71 billion for the quarter.
-West Fraser Timber had a negative net margin of 1.65% and a positive return on equity of 0.28%.
-On average, equities analysts predict that West Fraser Timber Co.
-Ltd. will post -0.62 EPS for the current fiscal year.
+West Fraser Timber (NYSE:WFG – Get Free Report) last issued its earnings results on Wednesday, October 25th.
+The company reported $1.81 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.90 by $0.91.
+The firm had revenue of $1.71 billion for the quarter.
+West Fraser Timber had a positive return on equity of 0.28% and a negative net margin of 1.65%.
+On average, equities analysts forecast that West Fraser Timber Co.
+Ltd. will post -0.62 earnings per share for the current year.

 West Fraser Timber Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Monday, January 15th.
-Investors of record on Friday, December 29th will be issued a $0.30 dividend.
-The ex-dividend date of this dividend is Thursday, December 28th.
-This represents a $1.20 dividend on an annualized basis and a yield of 1.43%.
-West Fraser Timber’s dividend payout ratio is presently -85.11%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, January 15th.
+Shareholders of record on Friday, December 29th will be given a dividend of $0.30 per share.
+The ex-dividend date is Thursday, December 28th.
+This represents a $1.20 annualized dividend and a yield of 1.43%.
+West Fraser Timber’s dividend payout ratio (DPR) is currently -85.11%.

 Institutional Investors Weigh In On West Fraser Timber